igmoweb/append-or-prepend-content/readme.txt

 1. Visit Plugins > Add New
 2. Search for 'Append or Prepend Content'
 3. Activate Append or Prepend Content from your Plugins page.
-4. Navigate to Settings > Writing and use the Append Or Prepend buttons to start creating appended or prepended content for any of your posts.
+4. Navigate to Settings > Append or Prepend Content to start creating appended or prepended content for any of your posts.

 == Screenshots ==
 1. **Plugin Settings**